Rachel Messerer: Career

 Messerer was released in 1941, only two months before the start of the Great Patriotic War.
 After her release, she never restarted her acting career.
-In those days, no director would have risked his career by inviting her.
-Nevertheless, she believed that her husband was alive and would come back someday.
+In those days, no director would have risked his career by offering her work.
+Nevertheless, she believed that her husband was alive and would come back some day.
 On 3 March 1956, she learned the truth: in the papers on rehabilitation of Mikhail Plisetski, the execution date of his execution was disclosed: 8 January 1938.